Deep Code Search with Naming-Agnostic Contrastive Multi-View Learning: Conclusion

-Considering the above limitations of this work, in the future, we plan to further explore the following directions to improve \ours: \begin{itemize}

-\item \textbf{More thorough evaluation of code search methods}: We will collect more code search data containing real queries and corresponding code snippets written in more programming languages to construct large-scale evaluation benchmarks for evaluating the code search task.
-We will also construct subsets that contain diverse queries to better assess the robustness of code search methods when facing different queries.
-We will also adopt more information retrieval metrics in the study.
-Based on the new datasets and more evaluation metrics, the performance of \ours and other code search methods can be fully evaluated.
+In the future, we plan to explore other designs of lightweight architectures to reduce both the training code and the search cost of \ours to reduce the cost of code search and further improve the scalability of \ours.
+We also plan to collect more code search data containing real queries and corresponding code snippets written in more programming languages to construct large-scale evaluation benchmarks for better evaluating the code search task.

-\item \textbf{Explore lightweight architectures for code search}: To reduce the cost of code search and improve the scalability of \ours, we will explore other designs of lightweight architectures to reduce both the training code and the search cost of \ours so that it can scale to a large-scale codebase.